 Online marketing can be such a frustrating concept for your clients, because often they want to be ranked 1st by tomorrow (or preferably…yesterday).
 Any traditional advertising or design must be done incredibly fast with lots of glitter, sparkles and pizzazz…to get noticed by potential customers or clients.
 So they believe this must be true with online marketing too.
-Here you are trying to tell them to take it slower with SEO strategies, quality link building with quality content and a general “less is more” attitude.
+Here you are trying to tell them to take it slower with SEO strategies, quality link building with quality content marketing and a general “less is more” attitude.

 “But surely the more ads we send out, the more we will be noticed?”…uh…no.